 One of the most useful is Microsoft Sway.
-Sway is a presentation creation app that can be accessed for free on sway.office.com as long as the user has a Microsoft account.
+Sway is a presentation maker app that can be accessed for free on sway.office.com as long as the user has a Microsoft account.
 For those with a Microsoft 365 subscription, Sway offers more features than the free version.

 What is Microsoft Sway?

-With Sway you can create everything from newsletters and resumes to portfolios and blogs.
+With Sway, you can create everything from newsletters and resumes to portfolios and blogs.
 You can start from scratch if you have a specific design in mind, or you can upload images, documents, and YouTube videos, and Sway will design something for you.

-Moreover, Microsoft Sway is hosted entirely online, making it easy to access and share your completed work anywhere with an Internet connection.
+Plus, Microsoft Sway is hosted entirely online, making it easy to access and share your completed work anywhere with an Internet connection.

 How to use Microsoft Sway